Information for Developers

 For wood preservatives, Guidance Document A provides data submission guidelines.

 Guidelines documents for other products such as fire retardants,

-millwork, finishes, etc. may also be found the
+millwork, finishes, etc., may also be found on the

 AWPA Guidance Document